Subbing The Subbing

 Work format: Performance, Video installation (Dimension variable)

-Materials: Two projecter, two DVD players, translucent screen
+Materials: Two projecter, translucent screen

 Introduction: